Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

 \subsection{Treatment Models: Strict Overlap with Fewer Implications}

-In this section, we discuss how the implications of strict overlap align with common modeling assumptions about the treatment assignment mechanism in a study.
+In this section, we discuss how the implications of strict overlap align with common modeling assumptions about the assignment mechanism.
 We show that certain modeling assumptions already impose many of the constraints that strict overlap implies.
 Thus, if one is willing to accept these modeling assumptions, strict overlap has fewer unique implications.

 We will focus specifically on the class of modeling assumptions that assert that the propensity score $e(X_{1:p})$ is only a function of a sufficient summary of the covariates $b(X_{1:p})$.
 In this case, overlap in the summary $b(X_{1:p})$ implies overlap in the full set of covariates $X_{1:p}$.
 Models in this class include sparse models and latent variable models.